-The European Commission Decision In 2007
+The European Commission decision in 20075

-In rejecting the earlier bid in 2007, the European Commission argued that the acquisition of Aer Lingus would have eliminated Ryanair's main competitor in Ireland.
+In rejecting the earlier bid in 2007, the European Commission argued that the acquisition would have eliminated Ryanair's main competitor in Ireland6.

 To address the EU's antitrust concerns, Ryanair offered to sell as many as two-thirds of Aer Lingus's landing slots at Heathrow and provide space for new entrants at the London airport, Europe's busiest.
 It also offered slots at London's Stansted Airport and airports serving Frankfurt, Paris, Milan, Rome, Barcelona and Bratislava, Slovakia.
 The Commission rejected the offers.